How to set up domain control

 For example, adding customer.com does not automatically cover subdomains like sales.customer.com.
 Each subdomain must be added to domain control separately.

 After starting the verification process, Calendly generates a verification code.
-Your IT team will need to add this code to your domain service provider (such as GoDaddy or Google Domains).
+Your IT team will need to add this code to your domain service provider (such as GoDaddy or Squarespace).